Please be advised that the College of Saint Elizabeth will be operating under a normal schedule on Thursday, March 22nd.

-Located in the main floor "Periodicals Room," our print periodicals collection is comprised of scholarly journals, trade magazines, popular consumer magazines, and newspapers.
+Located in the main floor, the "Periodicals Room" offers a print periodicals collection comprised of scholarly journals, trade magazines, popular consumer magazines, and newspapers.

 Recent periodicals are displayed at the front of the room.
-Current newspapers are on the rack in the open study area, while back issues are located on the shelf in the same area.
+Current newspapers are on the rack in the Academic Success Center, while back issues are located on the shelf just past the reference shelving.